 My research aims to determine the impacts of ocean warming on the seasonality and success of epaulette shark reproduction as a potential indicator for other egg-laying tropical sharks.

-With many species of sharks and their relatives threatened worldwide, successful reproduction will be a key component to recovering many populations in the future.
-However, ocean temperatures are slowly rising, and we currently do not fully understand how this environmental change may impact reproduction.
-My research uses a well-studied species — the epaulette shark — to conduct a first assessment of the direct impacts of ocean warming scenarios on reproduction.
+With many species of sharks and their relatives threatened worldwide, successful reproduction will be a key component in the recovery of many populations in the future.
+However, ocean temperatures are slowly rising and we currently do not fully understand how this environmental change may impact reproduction.
+My research uses a well-studied species, the epaulette shark, to conduct a first assessment of the direct impacts of ocean warming scenarios on reproduction.

-Defining life history characteristics of elasmobranchs over centuries of research has been pivotal data to understand underlying biology as well as facilitating proper management and conservation.
-Within life history characteristics, reproductive biology and endocrinology is a generally lacking field for the majority of elasmobranchs.
-This study aims to use a proposed indicator species and a new combination of methods to predict how climate change will shift reproductive timing and success in the future.
+Defining life-history characteristics of elasmobranchs over many years of research has provided pivotal data that reveal underlying biology and facilitate effective management and conservation efforts for these species.
+Among the life-history characteristics, however, reproductive biology and endocrinology have in general been neglected as fields of research for the majority of elasmobranchs.
+This study aims to use a proposed indicator species and a new combination of methods to predict how climate change will shift reproductive timing and affect success in the future.
 These reproductive models are crucial for implementing the recovery of elasmobranchs worldwide in our rapidly changing environment.

 My research has two main objectives.
 First, I am reassessing the reproductive biology and physiology of epaulette sharks at Heron Island from previous research conducted two decades ago.
-I hope to determine if reproduction has changed over the last twenty years and to create a detailed profile of the reproductive cycle in wild sharks.
-Second, with short experiments at the field station, I am determining the maximum temperature tolerance of this species across life stages (i.e. juveniles and reproductively active adults).
-I expect that, for example, females undergoing egg-encapsulation will have a lower temperature tolerance compared to immature and non-reproducing sharks, as this reproductive process is taxing and likely reduces the energy available to cope with increased water temperature.
-Findings from these objectives will indicate if reproduction has already shifted in epaulette sharks at Heron Island, and allow us to predict how it may continue to change with ocean warming in the future.
+I hope to determine whether reproduction has changed over the past 20 years and to create a detailed profile of the reproductive cycle in wild sharks.
+Second, with short-term experiments at the field station, I am determining the maximum temperature tolerance of this species in different life stages (juveniles and reproductively active adults).
+I expect that, for example, females undergoing egg-encapsulation will have a lower temperature tolerance compared to immature and non-reproducing sharks, as this reproductive process is taxing and is likely to reduce the energy available to cope with increased water temperature.
+Findings from these objectives will indicate whether reproduction has already shifted in epaulette sharks at Heron Island and will enable us to predict how it may continue to change as a result of ocean warming in the future.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.